HU-Qiqi/HU-Qiqi.github.io/_pages/about.md

 - **2025.09** – Initiated research on the mechanisms of immersion cooling for mitigating thermal runaway in lithium-ion batteries
 - **2025.05** – Conducted research on the effects of PCM-coupled air cooling on thermal runaway propagation in lithium-ion batteries
 - **2024.03** – Investigated copyright protection in image-to-image generation using diffusion models
-- **2023.09** – Enrolled in the master's program (Environmental Science and New Energy Technology), Tsinghua University, Shenzhen International Graduate School

 # 🏆 Honors & Awards